 Buona Sera, Mrs. Campbell (1968): Melvin Frank directed this comedy which could be considered the inspiration to the musical MOMMA MIA.
 Gina Lollobrigidia stars as Carla Campbell who lives in an Italian village and has for years told three former U.S. servicemen they are the father of her daughter Gia, played by Janet Margolin.
 The three men who are believed to be the father are Telly Savalis, Phil Silvers, and Peter Lawford.
 Each of them have had some good times with Gina but now they are all together and things get very complicated and comical.
 Shelley Winters co-stars as one of the wives.
 Lollobrigidia is great as Carla and the movie is something that has gone overlooked so maybe this will help get it on the radar some.

 Monumental: David Brower's Fight for Wild America (2004): I end this week with this documentary.
 Brower was an enviromentalist through much of the 1900s and fought to preserve what he could of our wilderness.
 He was the founder of many organizations like the Sierra Club Foundation.
 Many of his friends and family reflect on the kind of man he was and his early days where he did a lot of rock climbing.
 Brower is a very valuable historic figure but not really known and I admit I had no knowledge of him myself until I watched this one.
 This is available on Instant Netflix.

 Well, that is it for this week.
-Tell me what you like and dislike and stay tuned for next week which so far includes Gael Garcia Bernal, Al Pacino, and many others.
+Stay tuned for next week which so far includes Julianne Moore, and many others.

 Subscribe to: Post Comments (Atom)